cosmob3/cpnt262-achievement8/README.md

 # CPNT-262 / Achievement 8 - Async Fetch Nuxt / Bryan Velasco

+## Attributions

+- Used the [Disney API](https://disneyapi.dev/) for content

+- Thank you to Ashlyn for the code used in this assignment

 ## TODO

-- Use async to fetch data from an API
+- X Use async to fetch data from an API
-- Content from a public rest api is visible and accessible
+- X Content from a public rest api is visible and accessible
-- Deployed repo to netlify
+- X Deployed repo to netlify

 ---